 # created: 2019-08-22

-# other languages) for serious work or noodling around
+# (and most other languages) for serious work and/or noodling

 import math # math library